xMSEB/xMSEB.github.io/README.md

 # Extended MSEB (xMSEB): Enhanced Brain Bundling Algorithm

 The **Extended MSEB (xMSEB)** project builds upon the original [Brain Bundler](https://github.com/NeuroanatomyAndConnectivity/brainbundler) tool by incorporating improvements to the Mean Shift Edge Bundling (MSEB) algorithm.
 This repository provides the upgraded source files for extending and refining the bundling of brain connectivity data.

+Our code is available at [**github.com/xMSEB/xMSEB**](https://github.com/xMSEB/xMSEB)!

 ---
 Original Dataset.